quguanni/overthewire-bandit-solutions/README.md

 bandit17: x2gLTTjFwMOhQ8oWNbMN362QKxfRqGlO
 ls -a
 diff passwords.new passwords.old
-< x2gLTTjFwMOhQ8oWNbMN362QKxfRqGlO
+we get:
----
+x2gLTTjFwMOhQ8oWNbMN362QKxfRqGlO
-> C6XNBdYOkgt5ARXESMKWWOUwBeaIQZ0Y
+C6XNBdYOkgt5ARXESMKWWOUwBeaIQZ0Y
-grep 'C6XNBdYOkgt5ARXESMKWWOUwBeaIQZ0Y' passwords.old
+grep 'C6XNBdYOkgt5ARXESMKWWOUwBeaIQZ0Y' passwords.old to see the second password is the old one so the correct password is the first one

 bandit18: cGWpMaKXVwDUNgPAVJbWYuGHVn9zl3j8